syadav48/Interview-Preparation-Guide/this/Readme.md

 ## 4. Arrow Functions
 - Arrow functions **do not have their own `this`**.
 Instead, they inherit `this` from the enclosing lexical context.
+So basically inheritence occurs in arrow function not in regular function

 ## 5. DOM Events
 - In **event handlers**, `this` refers to the element that triggered the event.